|1. If I need to communicate with the court, how should I proceed? |

 15. Does the court have Real Time court reporting and is it available to the lawyers?

 Real Time reporting is available to the lawyers on a case by case basis.
-Arrangements should be made with the Judge's Court Reporter.
-For Central and Western Division cases, the Court Reporter is Shelly Semmler 712-233-3846.
-For Cedar Rapids and Eastern Division cases, the Court Reporter is Patrice Murray 319-286-2338.
+Arrangements should be made with the court reporter assigned to the case.

 16. How does the Court want jury instructions submitted?